 Visual stress is not the same as dyslexia but dyslexia seems to make the symptoms of visual stress much worse, and therefore it is particularly important that people with diagnosed dyslexia are screened for visual stress.

-The first program is ssOverlay (the ss stands for Scotopic Sensitivity) which places a coloured overlay on the screen.
+ssOverlay (the ss stands for Scotopic Sensitivity) places a coloured overlay on the screen.
 The colour and transparency levels are adjustable to suit the user.

 A fourth program which can also be useful is Vu-Bar which is an on-screen, slotted ruler which can help individuals who find it difficult to read large amounts of text by separating it into one or more lines at a time.

-All these programs are free (open source) software which you can download and install on your home computer or a pendrive so you can use the program on any computer.
+All these programs are free (open source) software which you can download and install on your home computer.

 Wilkins, A. (2003) Reading through colour: how coloured filters can reduce reading difficulty, eye strain, and headaches.
 Chichester: Wiley.